3 Questions to Ask If You Get Dizzy During a Workout

 While you take a breather and maybe some sips of water, ask yourself the following three questions:

 Am I properly fueled?

-“If exercising first thing in the morning don’t expect your dinner from the night before to act as fuel,” shares Pam.
-That dinner was likely eaten more than 10 hours ago so fuel up!
+“If you’re exercising first thing in the morning, don’t expect your dinner from the night before to act as fuel,” says Pam.
+That dinner was likely eaten more than 10 hours ago, so fuel up!

-Am I drinking water?
+Am I drinking enough water?

 Am I breathing?